selmiss/DQ-Former/README.md

 pip install --no-deps --no-build-isolation torch-geometric pip install --no-deps --no-build-isolation flash-attn pip install --no-deps --no-build-isolation torch-scatter
+# The torch-scatter installation will take a long time, please kindly wait for it.
 ```

 If you want to use Uni-Mol model as a encoder, please run: